 These coastal cleanups are now spring and fall traditions for thousands of Oregonians.
 On average 7000 volunteers pick up over 50 tons of litter and marine debris from the Oregon Coast Each Year.

-Common items found on Oregon’s coast such as six-pack yokes, fishing line and netting entangle and kill hundreds of seabirds, fish and mammals each year.
+Common items found on Oregon’s coast such as six-pack can carriers, fishing line, and netting which entangle and kill hundreds of seabirds, fish, and mammals each year.
 Litter fouls boat propellers, clogs engines and contributes to the degradation of our beaches.
 It also puts a damper on coastal tourism and the local economy.

 You can complete a SOLVE Waiver electronically when you register for a project online.